Kita-Osaka Kyuko Railway: History

 On 19 January 2017, construction began on the extension of the line to Minō-Kayano, which will have one intermediate station at Minō-Semba-Handaimae.
 Completion of the extension was originally scheduled for 2020; in May 2019, the extension's scheduled opening date was delayed to 2023 because of construction problems.
-The scheduled opening of the extension is currently set for the end of 2023.
+The scheduled opening of the extension was set for the end of 2023, but was later pushed back further to 23 March 2024.